anywhere-fitness-2-bw-ft/back-end/README.md

 [GET] /api/classes/:id - Retrieves the class of the given ID.

 [POST] /api/classes - Creates a new class.
-2. If class_type_name doesn't already exist, it will be added to a seperate class type table and stored for future use.

 The object must have: